However, in recent times, Google has taken noticeable steps to become more transparent through increased activity in the SEO community.

 Bounce rate is the percentage of visits to your website that result in no interactions beyond landing on the page.
 It is typically measured by a website’s analytics program such as Google Analytics.

-Some SEOs have argued that bounce rate is a ranking factor because it is a measure of quality.
+Some SEO professionals have argued that bounce rate is a ranking factor because it is a measure of quality.

 Unfortunately, it is not a good measure of quality.

 Although a visitor leaving a page having landed on it could be an indicator of poor quality content, it isn’t always.
-It, therefore, wouldn’t be reliable enough for a search engine to use as a measure of quality.
+Therefore, it wouldn’t be reliable enough for a search engine to use as a measure of quality.

 “Pogo-sticking,” or a visitor clicking on a search result and then returning to the SERPs, would be a more reliable indicator of the quality of the landing page.
 It would suggest that the content of the page was not what the user was after, so much so that they have returned to the search results to find another page or re-search.